minimuutti/minimuutti.github.io/en/brain-games/_posts/2015-07-20-coral-cappucino.md

 If you don't want to make corals, you can make similar game with [paper balls](/en/brain-games/small-games/#paperballs).

-I thought this game would be difficult, so first I gave the jar to Miki with only some kibbles on the bottom.
-The kibbles vanished in seconds :D
+I thought this game would be difficult, so first I gave the jar to Miki with only some kibble on the bottom.
+The kibble vanished in seconds :D

 Then I made the game harder.
-I put some kibbles on the bottom and then 10-15 corals loosely on top.
-It took Miki about a minute to get the kibbles out.
+I put some kibble on the bottom and then 10-15 corals loosely on top.
+It took Miki about a minute to get the kibble out.

-After a couple of easy games I put some kibbles on the bottom and then I pushed over 20 corals on top quite tightly.
-It took Miki about 2-3 minutes to get the kibbles out.
+After a couple of easy games I put some kibble on the bottom and then I pushed over 20 corals on top quite tightly.
+It took Miki about 2-3 minutes to get the kibble out.

 ---